prepas-mp2i/mp2i-discord-bot/README.md

 **MP2I** is a Discord bot adapted from [PyBoss](https://github.com/ajayat/pyboss) bot created by [Adridri](https://github.com/ajayat).

-It provides somes features like:
+It provides some features like:

 - Roles selection
 - Music player
+- Suggestion automation
 - Custom commands (clear, profile ...)
 - Moderation

-## Softwares
+## Software

 **Python** <br>
 It's required to have python 3.9 or more installed on your system.